Riteek1999/WeatherApp-Node/README.md

 # WeatherApp-Node
-## This is a weather application made with node and openweathermap.org
+## This is a weather application made with node and openweathermap.org API
 # To run it locally:-
 ### * Clone this repo or download the zip file
 ### * Open this folder in VSCode or any IDE